San Diego Mayoral Candidates' Personal Finances

 Unfortunately, it doesn’t include information on the location of properties, mortgage amounts, or any other details.
 For all of that, we had to spend many hours in the San Diego County Assessor’s Office at 1600 Pacific Highway in San Diego.

 For Kevin Faulconer and Katherine Stuart, the Grantor-Grantee search produced dozens of documents.
-There was only a single deed showing the couple had purchased a property in San Diego County--their home at 3330 Quimby Street in Point Loma.
+There was only a single deed showing the couple had purchased a property in San Diego County--their home in Point Loma.
 But there were eight other trust deeds with different banks, which seemed like a lot for just one home.

 Trust deeds refer to loans on property--whether it’s a first, second or third mortgage, a line of credit or a refinance.
 There were also reconveyances, which usually mean a loan was paid off by the homeowners or another bank purchased it as part of a refinance.
 Lastly, there were records showing the couple had transferred the property between themselves and Faulconer’s trusts.